Class #8 – 6 Things Every Healthy Kitchen Has

 a fit that works well for you.
 I like a 8” chef’s knife but my husband prefers a 6”.

-• Take a Knife Skills Class – Soon in the go2kitchens.academy we will be offering an
+Everyone is different and it is important that it feels good in your hand. - Take a Knife Skills Class – Soon in the go2kitchens.academy we will be offering an

 online knife skills basic course.
 I have taken several knife skills classes and I can tell

-• Learn to Care for Your Knife – It is important that you understand how to properly care
+you each time my skills improve a little more. - Learn to Care for Your Knife – It is important that you understand how to properly care

 for your knife.
 We covered a few of these in the Kitchen Assets Class but knowing